svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_evaluation_function/index.md

 to* the rest of the list is pushed onto the stack as well as the `PROGN_REST` continuation.
 The `PROGN_REST` continuation thus has two arguments to work with once it gets called.
-The result of the previouvsly evaluated expression (head) and the rest of the sequence.
+The result of the previously evaluated expression (head) and the rest of the sequence.
 Later in this text we will see exactly what the continuation functions does in all of these cases.